Radonoxius/rust-kotlin-native-interop/README.md

 ./build.sh
 ```

-Sorry for not using Gradle.
+The script will create a build directory with all the compiled items.

-Thank you.
+Sorry for not using Gradle!